 Not to be confused with the Crepe Myrtle, the true Myrtle flower (Myrtus) is a charming genus of flowering plants rich in history and symbolism.
 Much of Myrtle’s symbolism is drawn from its years of medicinal and food use.
-However, it’s also a great landscaping plant and provides blooms, foliage, and berries for cut flower arrangements.
+However, it’s also an excellent landscaping plant and provides blooms, foliage, and berries for cut flower arrangements.
 In this guide, I’ll run through everything you need to know about myrtle flower meaning and symbolism, their history and origins, and their cultural significance around the world.